canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 The ``affected`` field
 ----------------------

-The affected field is where you will find the bulk of the information you are looking for in terms of a source package and Ubuntu release, as well as its vulnerable versions and it if was patched/fixed.
+The affected field is a list of objects where you will find the bulk of the information you are looking for in terms of source packages and Ubuntu releases, as well as its vulnerable versions and it if was patched/fixed.

 The ``package`` field
 ^^^^^^^^^^^^^^^^^^^^^